microsoftgraph/ios-swift-faceapi-sample/Readme.md

 * A subscription key for Cognitive Services.
 Check out services provided by [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services).
 Be sure to add a key for the Face API.
 You'll need to use that key value when you follow the steps in the **Running this sample in Xcode** section below.

->**Note:** The sample was tested on Xcode 7.3.1.
-This sample does not yet support Xcode 8 and iOS10, which uses the Swift 3.0 framework.
+>**Note:** The sample was tested on Xcode 8.2.1 and supports Xcode 8 and iOS10, which uses the Swift 3.0 framework.

 ## Running this sample in Xcode